A Faster Generalized Two-Stage Approximate Top-K: The Original Algorithm

-To design their algorithm and implementation, they take a principled approach by modeling accelerator performance similar to the model described in Section \ref{sec:runtime_perf_analysis}.
+To design their algorithm and fused implementation, the authors adopt a principled approach by modeling accelerator performance, similar to the model described in Section \ref{sec:runtime_perf_analysis}.
 Their first stage uses a fixed budget of three operations per element to track the top-1 element (and its index) of each bucket.
-We argue that this leaves compute resources underutilized in many cases: \begin{enumerate} \item The analysis in their paper focuses on matrix multiplications with 128-dimensional dot products.
-However, we frequently work with larger dimensions where the available scalar/vector compute is nearly $\frac{\text{dims}}{128}$ times higher than the numbers estimated in their paper. \item Even for 128-dimensional dot products, the first stage may not saturate the scalar/vector units on all hardware platforms. \item In memory-bound computations, there is more scalar/vector compute available than would be expected from a matrix-multiplication-bound computation. \end{enumerate}
+We argue that this leaves compute resources underutilized in many cases, as detailed below: \begin{enumerate} \item Their analysis focuses on matrix multiplications with 128-dimensional dot products, which on most hardware provide only 4-8 vector operations per output element, i.e., each 128-d dot product, consistent with their budget of three operations per element.
+However, we frequently work with larger dimensions, where the available scalar/vector compute per output element is nearly $\frac{\text{dims}}{128}$ times higher than the numbers they estimate. \item Even for 128-dimensional dot products, the first stage may not saturate the scalar/vector units on all hardware platforms.
+See Table \ref{tbl:hw_throughput}. \item In memory-bound computations, more scalar/vector compute is available than would be expected from a matrix-multiplication-bound computation. \end{enumerate}

 The additional compute available enables more sophisticated algorithms for the first stage, potentially improving the recall with fewer elements to process in the second stage.
-A more expensive first stage may still yield overall gains if gains in the second stage outweigh the increased cost of the first stage.
-Based on these insights, we generalize their algorithm to more \textit{flexibly} utilize the available compute by selecting top-$K'$ elements from each bucket instead of just the top-$1$.
+A more expensive first stage might still yield overall gains if gains in the second stage outweigh the increased cost of the first stage.
+Based on these insights, we generalize their algorithm to more \textit{flexibly} utilize the available compute by selecting \textit{the top-$K'$ elements from each bucket instead of just the top-$1$.}

-We refer you to a concurrent work by \citeauthor{key2024approximate} on implementing the same algorithm on GPUs and for a discussion of different Top-$K$ algorithms.
-The differences between their work and ours are discussed in Appendix \ref{ssec:concurrent_work}.